 High Wattage Units:

-Drafty and heavily air-conditioned areas are not ideal for strip warmer installation, but some high wattage units can help to offset the faster heat loss that comes with these conditions, if they must be used in such a location.
+Drafty and heavily air-conditioned areas are not ideal for strip warmer installation, but some high wattage heavy-duty units can help to offset the faster heat loss that comes with these conditions if they must be used in such a location.
 These units usually come with ceramic elements.
+Many applications, though, will be served better by a light-duty or medium-duty strip warmer.

 Bulb warmers, or heat lamps, are the most economical choice in overhead heating and are used primarily in merchandising applications because in addition to warming, they produce light to present the product.
 The tradeoff is that bulb warmers generate less heat compared to strip units and can only cover a small area effectively, but for something like a carving station where the product just needs a little boost to keep it at a proper temperature until it's gone, this works just fine.